roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Yuuyami giggles, Lydia separates from Yuuyami.

 "Now, Yuuyami, there is  a cake, blow out the candles.
-Although I'll eat it."
+I'll eat it."
 "How many dozens of candles do you have up?"